-Our comprehensive approach is a different kind of teen rehab and incorporates clinical, therapeutic, and holistic modalities to treat the individual teen and the whole family.
-Our core mission, as a teen treatment center, is to establish healthy communication and connection between teens and their families, and bring them from darkness to light.
+Our comprehensive approach offers a different kind of teen rehab and incorporates clinical, therapeutic, and holistic modalities.
+We treat the individual teen and the whole family.
+As a teen treatment center, our mission is to establish healthy communication and connection between teens and their families.
+We bring them from darkness to light.

-Each teen attends multiple weekly sessions with the expert clinicians and psychiatrists who make up his or her personal eight-member Treatment Team.
+Each teen attends multiple weekly sessions with expert clinicians.
+In addition, psychiatrists are part of the personal eight-member Treatment Team.

 Body Image Group

-This therapeutic process group provides a gender-specific, safe, and supportive enviroment for teens to express their concerns about body perceptions and external appearance.
+This therapeutic process group provides a gender-specific, safe, as well as a supportive environment.
+Hence, teens can express their concerns about body perceptions and external appearance.

 We treat adolescents in the context of the entire family.
 Family members participate in weekly therapy, recovery work, and monitored group activities on weekends.

-Our approach to nutrition focuses on healthy lifestyle choices and eating habits.
-As part of our unconventional teen rehab programming, nutritionists and culinary staff educate residents about proper nutrition and create healthy meal plans with the kids.
+Our approach to nutrition focuses on healthy choices and eating habits.
+Furthermore, as part of our unique teen rehab approach, nutritionists and culinary staff educate clients about proper nutrition.
+In addition, the team creates healthy meal plans with the kids.

 Dialectical Behavioral Therapy

-We perform a thorough clinical assessment to determine each incoming resident’s specific needs and create an individualized treatment plan that encompasses a variety of therapeutic modalities.
+We perform a thorough clinical assessment to determine each incoming client’s needs.
+As a result, we create an individualized treatment plan that encompasses a variety of modalities.